-Below are several listed out reasons why developers would find the concept of encapsulation handy and why the Object-oriented concepts are ruling in most of the programming languages that are running in the present day scenario.
+Below are several reasons developers would find the concept of encapsulation handy and why the Object-oriented concepts are ruling in most programming languages running in the present-day scenario.

 - The concept of Object Orientation Programming in python focuses on making reusable code.
 This is also abbreviated as DRY(Don’t Repeat Yourself).